 One of our worst nightmares is losing our bags when we travel.
 It’s one of those things that can zap your energy and enthusiasm for the trip.
-Even if you purchased baggage insurance (when traveling by air), money can never replace items with sentimental value that you’ve lost.
+Even if you purchased baggage insurance (when traveling by air), money can never replace items with sentimental value that you’ve lost if you never get you bag returned.
 To ensure that your trip will be memorable for all the right reasons, follow these tips:

 How to prevent losing your baggage